 The Bissell House is an elegant Victorian Bed & Breakfast offering tranquil and intimate accommodations.
 Located in one of Southern California's most desirable neighborhoods, our Bed & Breakfast is just a whisper's distance from Old Town Pasadena, Wrigley Mansion, Rose Bowl, Norton Simon Museum and the Huntington Library & Gardens.
 It is with great pleasure and excitement that we are able to open this charming and historic eight bedroom Victorian home to the public.

 The St. Bernard Lodge is an historic bed and breakfast inn and hotel that has been accommodating guests at this location since 1929.
-It quickly became a welcome stop for weary travelers and guests seeking a hearty meal, cozy room, or a refreshing beverage en route to nearby Mount Lassen Volcanic National Park and Lake Almanor from regions across the United States and Europe.
+It quickly became a welcome stop for weary travelers and guests seeking a hearty meal, cozy room, or a refreshing beverage en route to nearby Mount Lassen Volcanic National Park and Lake Almanor from regions across the U.S. and Europe.
 It is strategically located in the heart of Northern California 10 miles west of Chester, CA and Lake Almanor on the Volcanic Legacy Scenic Byway.

 A destination in itself, The Inn at Locke House is a California Landmark and a National Register of Historic Places site.
 Located in the heart of the Lodi Wine Appellation, the Inn at Locke House is within easy drives of Northern California’s great treasures – the Delta, Sacramento, Stockton, San Francisco, Yosemite, Lake Tahoe and Gold Country towns.
 Explore the historic landmark village and country roads of Lockeford.
 Enjoy a variety of dining experiences in Lockeford, Clements and Lodi.
 There is something to do every day of the week, every month of the year in this diverse region of California.